data-provider/website/docs/getting-started.md

 npm i --save @data-provider/core redux
 ```

 It is also available as a precompiled UMD package that defines a `window.dataProvider` global variable.
-The UMD package can be used as a `<script>` tag directly, you only have to remember to first load Redux with another `<script>` tag.
+The UMD package can be used as a `<script>` tag directly, you only have to remember to [first load Redux with another `<script>` tag][redux-installation].

 Read the [installation](installation.md) page for further info.